albertogalan/dot-tldr/pages/common/whoami.md

 # whoami

-> Print the username associated with the current effective user ID.
+> Show the username of the current user.

-- Display currently logged username:
+- Display currently logged user name:

 `whoami`

-- Display the username after a change in the user ID:

-`sudo whoami`